AiSuccessNow/AiSuccessNow/README.md

 -  **Project 2:** Wine Quality Analysis with Machine Learning

 ## 🌱 Fun fact: ...
-- I am an Avid gardner
+- I am an avid gardner and loves to cook spicy foods
-- Love to read and cook spicy food
+- Love to read books on ancient history and religions
-- take time to enjopy very long walsk
+- I take time to enjoy very long walks

 ## 🌱 How to reach me: ...
   - Reach me on linkedin @ https://linkedin/com/in/bizcoachojo

-## 🌱